Atlanta Diminished Value | Free Claim Review & Quote: (678) 404-0455

 Not All Auto Appraisers are Created Equal!

 In Georgia, regardless of fault, you are entitled to your vehicle’s loss in resale value.
 Collecting diminished value on the other hand depends on many factors, the most important of which is the selection of a competent auto appraiser.
 Your insurance settlement is proportional to the credibility and accuracy of your appraisal report.
 Insurance carriers know who the legitimate appraisers are, don’t spend your money on a bad appraisal.

 For best results and for the highest payout percentage, always hire a licensed auto appraiser.
 Someone that is reputable, BBB accredited and always check if the appraiser you’re considering offers a money back guarantee!
 Our settlement percentage is the highest in the business and that’s for a reason.

 Our appraisers and inspectors have 30+ years of combined auto experience; we are experts in automobile valuations and the authority on diminution in value auto claims.
 Did you know that in the first half of 2013 we helped our clients achieve an additional $4.5 million in additional insurance claim payouts?

-We are intimately familiar with Georgia’s diminished value law, in fact, our senior appraiser is approved by the Georgia Bar association to conduct attorney continued legal education training.
+We are intimately familiar with Georgia’s diminished value law, in fact, our senior appraiser is approved by the Georgia Bar association to conduct lawyer continued education training.

 We are so confident of the quality and accuracy of our appraisal services, we offer an industry first 100% money back guarantee, we are ethical, reliable and top rated.
 You can always retain our appraisal services for a flat appraisal fee, we never charge a percentage of your claim.